Skip to main content

 Validation

-- CPU and memory values are valid
+• CPU, memory, and GPU values are valid

-- Resource usage is within your org’s limits
+• Resource usage is within your org’s limits

-- Referenced secrets exist in your org
+• Referenced secrets exist in your org

-- The container image is accessible and includes a SHA256 digest
+• The container image is accessible and includes a SHA256 digest

 If validation fails, the dashboard shows specific error messages explaining what needs to be fixed.